stolostron/cluster-templates-operator/templates/hypershift-agent-cluster-description.md

 ```

 ## Usage
+- If you are using the UI, continue by following the Getting started on top of the page.

-Create an instance by creating the following yaml:
+- If you are not using the UI, create an instance by creating the following yaml:

 ```yaml
 apiVersion: clustertemplate.openshift.io/v1alpha1